TTP

 Electricity

-200-240 volt, 50 Hertz, as in Europe.
 You may have to stick your room key card or toggle into a slot near the door to activate all the electricity in the room.
-When you take your key and leave the room, your appliances stop charging.
-There may be few outlets/points, there may be several.
-Lightbulbs are energy-efficient and usually weak.
-Good reading lights are rare.
-More...
+When you take your key and leave the room, your mobile phone, tablet, laptop, camera, etc. may stop charging.
+The best hotels have at least one outlet that's always powered, for charging devices without interruption.

 Toilet

-Most are ecological water-saving types.
-Push the large part of the flush control for major waste, the small part for liquid.
 What's that funny little nozzle at the back of the bowl?
 What's this about not throwing toilet paper into the bowl?
 See my Turkish toilets page.

 Windows

-Most are energy-efficient double-glazed, which helps keep out noise.
+Most are energy-efficient double-glazed, which also helps keep out noise.
 Many open two ways: lift the lever-handle to a horizontal position and swing the window open like a door.
 Lift the handle all the way to vertical and the top of the window tips back to allow air but not rain (or people) to get in.
 The bottom remains in the frame.
 Clever!

 Climate Control

 Large hotels, especially older ones, will have central heating and air-conditioning systems that are often not cool enough in summer and not warm enough in winter.
 Newer and smaller hotels have individual wall-mounted remote-control room air conditioning/heating units that work well and are preferable to central systems.
-Hotels in colder climates have traditional hot-water radiators as well.
+Hotels in colder regions have traditional hot-water radiators as well.

-Usually temperatures are not low, but drink prices are high.
-Most hotels charge a fee for bottled drinking water, which is stupid—making you go out to a shop to buy a daily necessity so you won't have to pay an exorbitant price for it.
+Turkish minibars/minifridges don't usually keep drinks very cold, but drink prices are high.
+Most hotels even charge a fee for bottled drinking water, which is stupid—making you go out to a shop to buy a daily necessity so you won't have to pay an exorbitant price for it.
 This is hospitality?
-Our bodies are 60% water.
 What are they thinking?
-The better hotels provide at least some bottled water at no charge.
-The best, a daily supply.

 Wifi Internet